rketchum169/RealFormComponent/README.md

 <img src="./DOC_Images/Baseform.png" width="400">

-### Step 1.
+### Step 1: Download & Place in Your Components folder

-To use the contact form creator, begin by adding the the ContactForm folder into your components project folder.
+Download the repo.
+After you have downloaded the folder.
+Add the ContactForm folder into your components project folder.

-### Step 2.
+### Step 2: Import

 The next step is to import the ContactForm component within your project.
 At the top of your specified file please copy and paste.